 Centuries later, God took His people into the wilderness and allowed them to know hunger for a short period, and then gave them bread from heaven in the form of the manna.
 His purpose for doing this was stated by Moses in Deuteronomy 8:3, “And He humbled thee, and suffered thee to hunger, and fed thee with manna, which thou knewest not, neither did thy fathers know; that He might make thee know that man doth not live by bread only, but by every word that proceedeth out of the mouth of the Lord doth man live”.

 When the Lord Jesus was in a wilderness to be tested, He refused to make a stone out of bread because no word from His Father had come to Him to allow that.
 He based His refusal on the very words of Deuteronomy 8:3.
 He gloriously triumphed where Adam and Israel had disastrously failed.
-In John 6 some of the people are in a desert again, and they are given opportunity to triumph.
-Sadly, the majority murmured, just as their forebears had done in the desert long before, see verse 41.
+In John 6 some of the people are in a desert again, and they are given opportunity to triumph by obeying His word.
+Sadly, most of them walked away, 6:66.

 6:1 After these things Jesus went over the sea of Galilee, which is the sea of Tiberias.